US recovery from pandemic recession is showing momentum - WTMJ

 The speed of the rebounding economy has been particularly striking given the scope of damage the pandemic inflicted on it beginning in March of last year.
 With businesses all but shut down, the economy contracted at a record annual pace of 31% in the April-June quarter of last year before rebounding sharply in the subsequent months.

+The renewed strength in the United States — the largest economy — is helping lead the developed world out of recession.
+In Europe, for example, a recovery has lagged because of smaller government aid and slower vaccination rollouts that have prolonged lockdowns.
+Economists at Berenberg Bank estimate that the 19 countries that use the euro currency actually contracted in the first quarter.

-For all the economy’s gains, it still has a long way to go.
+Still, for all the U.S. economy’s gains, it still has a long way to go.
 More than 8 million jobs remain lost to the pandemic.
-And while most college-educated and white collar employees have been able to work from home, job cuts have fallen disproportionately on low-wage workers, racial minorities and people without college educations.
-In addition, many women, especially working mothers, have had to leave the workforce to care for children.
+And the recovery remains sharply uneven: Most college-educated and white collar employees have been able to work from home over the past year.
+Many have even built up their savings and expanded their wealth from rising home values and a record-setting stock market, which has rocketed up more than 80% from March of last year.

 In its report Thursday, the government said the nation’s gross domestic product — its total output of goods and services — accelerated in the January-March quarter from a 4.3% annual gain in the last quarter of 2020.
 It was the first of three estimates of growth last quarter; the government will revise the figure twice in coming weeks.